Adopt

 Story

 Meet Vivi!
-Vivi is a bright, energetic 10-month-old pup who is always ready for fun!
+Vivi is a bright, energetic 1 year old pup who is always ready for fun!
 She loves to chase and wrestle with her dog friends or play an enthusiastic game of fetch with her humans.
 On walks, she enjoys taking in all the scents of the world and thrives with a good balance of exercise, playtime, and mental enrichment through puzzle toys.
 This smart girl is eager to learn and highly food-motivated, making her a quick study with training.
 Vivi is already potty trained, crate trained, and she’s progressing with clicker training for recall and correcting behaviors like barking at the mail carrier and people walking by.
 The same training is being used during walks when we see other dogs.
 Vivi also barks when visitors first come in, but she warms up fast—usually a treat and a few pets are all she needs to relax.
 Vivi can become uncomfortable if she feels cornered or trapped or you try to take something of high value from her.
 In those moments, she may growl or snap to communicate that she needs space.
+Vivi mostly needs help with regulation.
+She is easily over-aroused and can get over-stimulated.
+We are working with her and she is super smart and pick things up easily.
+We would like to see her in a home with someone dedicated to help her continue to learn.
 While she’s not a total lapdog, Vivi loves being near her people — often stretching out across your legs or resting close by.
 She’ll make a wonderful companion for someone who appreciates an intelligent, playful dog who’s always up for an adventure.
 We would prefer to see her in a family with kids over 12 only.
 Vivi needs to be in a home with a yard.
 She is an alert barker which is not suitable for an apartment.
 She should be in a cat-free home.
 Vivi is vaccinated, chipped and spayed.
 Her adoption fee is $450 We cover the medical to prepare the pet for adoption and the adopt donations go directly to cover those costs and range from $295-$495.
 Thank you for stepping up to save a life!
 To expedite to meet with this dog, please go to our site at www.savinggreatanimals.org and fill out an application.
 We look at the first applications to arrive, so we hope to hear from you soon!
-January 12, 2026, 7:38 pm
+January 15, 2026, 7:10 pm

 Size